-The following tax credits are available to owner-builders and speculative builders, not to exceed the tax liability against which such credits apply, provided such credits are documented to the satisfaction of the tax collector:
+The following tax credits are available to owner-builders and speculative builders, not to exceed the tax liability against which such credits apply, provided such credits are documented to the satisfaction of the Tax Collector:

-- (A) A tax credit equal to the amount of town privilege or use tax, or the equivalent excise tax, paid directly to a taxing jurisdiction or as a separately itemized charge paid directly to the vendor with respect to the tangible personal property incorporated into the said structure or improvement to real property undertaken by the owner-builder or speculative builder. - (B) A tax credit equal to the amount of privilege taxes paid to this Town, or charged separately to the speculative builder, by a construction contractor, on the gross income derived by said person from the construction of any improvement to the real property. - (C) No credits provided herein may be claimed until such time that the gross income against which said credits apply is reported. - (d) The limitation period for the assessment of taxes imposed by this Section is measured based upon when such liability is reportable, that is, in the reporting period that encompasses the twenty-fifth (25th) month after said unit or project was substantially complete.
-Interest and penalties, as provided in Section 8A-540, will be based on reportable date.
+- (A) A tax credit equal to the amount of Town Privilege or Use Tax, or the equivalent excise tax, paid directly to a taxing jurisdiction or as a separately itemized charge paid directly to the vendor with respect to the tangible personal property incorporated into the said structure or improvement to real property undertaken by the owner-builder or speculative builder. - (B) A tax credit equal to the amount of Privilege Taxes paid to this Town, or charged separately to the speculative builder, by a construction contractor, on the gross income derived by said person from the construction of any improvement to the real property. - (C) No credits provided herein may be claimed until such time that the gross income against which said credits apply is reported. - (d) The limitation period for the assessment of taxes imposed by this Section is measured based upon when such liability is reportable, that is, in the reporting period that encompasses the twenty-fifth (25th) month after said unit or project was substantially complete.
+Interest and penalties, as provided in Section 37-540, will be based on reportable date. - (e) (Reserved)

-(e) (Reserved)

 Sec.
-8A-425.
+37-425.
 Job printing.

-- (a) The tax rate shall be at an amount equal to two and twelve one-hundredths percent (2.12%) of the gross income from the business activity upon every person engaging or continuing in the business of job printing, which includes engraving of printing plates, embossing, copying, micrographics, and photo reproduction. - (b) The tax imposed by this Section shall not apply to: - job printing purchased for the purpose of resale by the purchaser in the form supplied by the job printer. - (2) out-of-Town sales. - (3) out-of-State sales. - job printing of newspapers, magazines, or other periodicals or publications for a person who is subject to the tax imposed by subsection 8A-435(a) or an equivalent excise tax; provided further that said person is properly licensed by the taxing jurisdiction at the location of publication. - (5) sales of job printing to a qualifying hospital, qualifying community health center or a qualifying health care organization, except when the property sold is for use in activities resulting in gross income from unrelated business income as that term is defined in 26 U.S.C.
-Section 512. - (6) (Reserved)
+- (a) The tax rate shall be at an amount equal to two and eighty-eight one hundredths percent (2.88%) of the gross income from the business activity upon every person engaging or continuing in the business of job printing, which includes engraving of printing plates, embossing, copying, micrographics, and photo reproduction. - (b) The tax imposed by this Section shall not apply to: - (1) job printing purchased for the purpose of resale by the purchaser in the form supplied by the job printer. - (2) out-of-Town sales. - (3) out-of-State sales. - (4) job printing of newspapers, magazines, or other periodicals or publications for a person who is subject to the tax imposed by subsection 37-435(a) or an equivalent excise tax; provided further that said person is properly licensed by the taxing jurisdiction at the location of publication. - (5) sales of job printing to a qualifying hospital, qualifying community health center or a qualifying health care organization, except when the property sold is for use in activities resulting in gross income from unrelated business income as that term is defined in 26 U.S.C.
+Section 512. - (6) (Reserved) - (7) sales of postage and freight except that the amount deducted shall not exceed the actual postage and freight expense that is paid to the United States Postal Service or a commercial delivery service and that is separately itemized by the taxpayer on the customer's invoice and in the taxpayer's records.

 Sec.
-8A-427.
+37-427.
 Manufactured buildings.